social media for small business owners

 Social Media for Small Business Owners: Are You in Control or Just Scrolling?

 You’re a small business owner.
-You’ve got goals to hit and customers to serve.
+And you’ve got goals to hit and customers to serve.
 So why are you still hovering over your favorite app like it’s going to solve your cash flow problem?

 The Trap You Didn’t See Coming